FlintMitchell/stringsearch/README.md

 # stringsearch
 Searching for and analyzing substrings within fastq files

-Requires Python3, bbmap, numpy, and matplotlib (this is installed via the instructions below)
+Requires Python3, wget, git, bbmap, numpy, and matplotlib (this is installed via the instructions below)

 ## Installation.